 The Chase Sapphire Reserve card comes with a $300 annual travel credit.

-Due to COVID-19, Chase is also allowing cardholders to use their $300 credit on gas and groceries through 6/30/21.
+Due to the pandemic, Chase is once again allowing cardholders to use their $300 credit on gas and groceries in 2021.

 If you applied for your Sapphire Reserve on or after 5/21/17, the annual travel credit is based on your cardmembership year.
 In other words if you opened a card on 3/1/19 and your statement closes on the 1st of the month, you will get a $300 credit for travel spending from 3/1/19 through 4/1/20 and it will reset annually on 4/1.